ALejietis96/INC2-Automated-Loan-Originator/README.md

   - Read included user manual under Pre-request Script.

-- Edit only Pre-request Script and only information in yellow.
+  - Edit only Pre-request Script and only information in yellow and purple.

   - For a printout to use with Swagger – in postman press: Console  :fast_forward:  POST :fast_forward: Request Body.